tbruckmaier/Setting/README.md

     forget:     Setting::forget('names.surname'))
     has:        Setting::has('names.firstName')

-You can also clear the JSON file if the clear command
+You can also clear the JSON file with the clear command

     clear:      Setting::clear()